 Chief among Luther's reforms to the church were the composing of congregational worship music, translating the bible into the common language of the people, and teaching that salvation is by the grace of God.

 Check out the What We Believe section to find out more.

 What is it like on Sunday mornings?

 Sunday mornings are the main event.
 We gather for worship in English at 8:30 and 10:00 a.m. and in Spanish at 11:30 a.m.
-The 8:30 and 11:30 a.m. worship gatherings are traditional and more formal, while the 10:00 a.m. tends to be less formal.
-Visit our What To Expect section to find out more.
+The 8:30 worship gathering is traditional and more formal, while the 10:00 a.m. and 11:30 a.m. gatherings tend to be less formal.

 Will I be accepted?

 Jesus himself spent time with those who were considered outcasts, those whom society looked down upon.
 In that same spirit, we welcome all persons.
 Your past doesn't matter to us.
 Your current marital, immigration, or economic status doesn't matter to us.
 What matters is a desire to further your relationship with Jesus Christ.
-You can read our full Welcoming Statement.

 Do I have to be a member to take communion?